pink-junkjard/hyperfiddle/README.md

 The "web framework of the 2020s" must solve data sync — a slow, asynchronous, failure-prone concern wired throughout almost the entire codebase — the last remaining icky bit that doesn't quite fit into functional programming due to all the network side effects involved.
 The Cognitect stack has the right primitives to build "functional" data sync by orienting the entire stack around values and immutability.

-> Cognitect stack brings values to every platform, at every layer: storage ↔ database ↔ service ↔ web ↔ client ↔ view.
+> Cognitect stack: value-orientation at every layer: storage ↔ database ↔ service ↔ web ↔ client ↔ view
 >
-> * Clojure/Script - platform independent functions
+> * Clojure/Script - Value-oriented programming on any platform
-> * EDN - platform independent values
+> * EDN - Notation for values
-> * Transit - platform independent value interchange
+> * Transit - Value interchange between systems
-> * Datomic - flexible storage of sophisticated values
+> * Datomic - Database as a value
-> * (This stack is supplemented with React.js and Reagent – UI as a value)
+> * (supplemented with React.js/Reagent – View as a value)

 Hyperfiddle uses the Cognitect stack as a basis to abstract over client/server data sync for APIs, by extending Datomic's immutable database semantics to the API.
 Unlike REST/GraphQL/whatever, Hyperfiddle's data sync *composes*.